soomla/gamegear.io/README.md

 To add a new company or SDK:
 Open `client/app/sdks.js` and add a new entry in the `sdks` array.
 Make sure to:

-1. Add company info (name, description, year found, HQ location) and relevant links (website, Github, Crunchbase, downloads page)
+1. Add company info (name, description, year founded, HQ location) and relevant links (website, Github, Crunchbase, downloads page)
 2. Adhere to the lexicographic order of company names.
 3. Include all the platforms you support in the `platforms` array in your entry.
 4. Add all relevant tags, which will be used in the quick search bar.
 3-6 tags should do it.